 PSY322 Counseling Theory and Practice (4)

 Surveys major theoretical perspectives in counseling; explores assumptions about human nature; client-centered, psychodynamic, cognitive-behavioral, Gestalt perspectives; elements of counseling relationship and ethical issues in counseling.
-Prerequisite: PSY220 or PSY201.
+Prerequisite: PSY220.

 PSY340 Personality Theories (4)